-- Students may attempt to "test out" of the technology requirement.
-If they succeed, they must take an additional course(s) in math or science or technology from the List of Approved General Education Courses. - 2 CSIT 110, CSIT 123, and CSIT 165 cannot be applied to this concentration.
+1 Students may attempt to "test out" of the technology requirement.
+If they succeed, they must take an additional course(s) in math or science or technology from the List of Approved General Education Courses.

-General Studies, Associate in Science - Health and Physical Education Concentration
+General Studies, Associate in Science - Health and Physical Education Concentration a.
+All students must complete STSC 150, Student Success Seminar, during their first year of enrollment.